RealFogg/WeatherSatelliteBroadcastSystem/README.md

 # Weather Satellite Broadcast System

-The Weather Satellite Broadcast System is a Java-based application designed to efficiently transmit accurate weather updates.
+The Weather Satellite Broadcast System is a Java-based application designed to efficiently transmit a random set of weather data.
 It employs secure data encryption and compression techniques to ensure data integrity and reliability.

 ## Features